Linux software firewall¶

 IPTables rules are read in sequentially, so the order the rules are in is very important.
 If the rule you’re adding doesn’t need to be the first, can you alternatively use

-to append it to the bottom of the chain or-I {CHAIN} {LINE NUMBER}
+-Ato append it to the bottom of the chain or-I {CHAIN} {LINE NUMBER}to insert it at a particular line number.OUTPUTThe chain name.

 There are 2 main chains that you’ll likely be interested in,